myspotontheweb/gitops-platform-demo/README.md

             └── ..
 ```

-or alternatively if the same chart is to be installed on all clusters
+or alternatively if the same chart is to be installed on all environments

 ```
 ├── addons